redhat-developer/rpm-packaging-guide/source/general-background.rst

 revisit patching software in a later section when it comes to actually building RPMs and hopefully this exercise will prove it's usefulness at that time.
-First step in patching software is to preserve the original source code because we want to keep the original source code in prestine condition as we will "patch it" instead of simply modifying it.
+First step in patching software is to preserve the original source code because we want to keep the original source code in pristine condition as we will "patch it" instead of simply modifying it.
 A common practice for this is to copy it and append ``.orig`` to the filename.
 Let's do that now.